dgoldsb/advent-of-code-2019/README.md

 This year, I aimed to challenge myself to keep up with the Advent of Code the best I could, doing assignments on the day itself as much as possible.
 In addition, I wanted to only use standard libraries, and being better about writing clean code than last year, making code common in `aoc.py` whenever possible.

+I came back to this year a few years later, finishing the remaining challenges.
+I see a lot of room for cleaner and faster solutions, but for now I will leave this as is and focus on different puzzles.

 ## Quick start

 All solutions import the `aoc.py` file for common functions.